As humans, we usually accept as a given that we can eat just about anything, and therefore we are omnivores.

 - On the other hand, we are naturally attracted to vibrant vegetables and fruit.

-Finally, I find it interesting that the bible explicitly says that we are meant to be herbivores ON PAGE 1:
+On a somewhat tangential note, I find it interesting that the bible basically lays out the idea that we are meant to be herbivores on page one:

 In the Garden of Eden, God said to Adam and Eve: “I give you every seed-bearing plant on the face of the whole earth and every tree that has fruit with seed in it.
 They will be yours for food.”

-I leave you with some excellent videos by esteemed doctors and researchers that further illustrate the matter of humans being herbivores.
+Getting back to the science, I leave you with some videos by doctors and researchers persuasively demonstrating the concept that humans are herbivores.

 Are humans designed to eat meat?
 Milton Mills, MD